Counting points on generic character varieties: Recollections on root systems and reductive groups

 \subsubsection{Isolated pseudo-Levis}

 Let $\Psi$ be a pseudo-Levi subsystem of an irreducible root system $\Phi$.
-One can check that the following are equivalent: \begin{enumerate} \item $\Psi$ is isolated in $\Phi$. \item $\Psi=w.\langle S\rangle $ where $S\subset \tilde{\Delta}$ has the same size as $\Delta$. \end{enumerate} In other words, up to $W$-conjugation, isolated pseudo-Levis are those which are obtained by removing just a single element of $\widetilde{\Delta}$ (equivalently, a single node from the extended Dynkin diagram).
+Then the following are equivalent: \begin{enumerate} \item $\Psi$ is isolated in $\Phi$. \item $\Psi=w\cdot \langle S\rangle $ where $S\subset \tilde{\Delta}$ has the same size as $\Delta$. \end{enumerate} In other words, up to $W$-conjugation, isolated pseudo-Levis are those which are obtained by removing just a single element of $\widetilde{\Delta}$ (equivalently, a single node from the extended Dynkin diagram).
 We leave it to the reader to generalise these statements to non-irreducible root systems.
 Figure \ref{table:iso} lists the isolated pseudo-Levi subsystems of irreducible root systems.